The TeOra centre has been created to provide high quality integrative medicine in a relaxed and friendly environment.

 Anne has taken counselling papers in Narrative Therapy through the University of Waikato and is currently doing a Diploma in Biodynamic Craniosacral therapy.
 She is interested in the effects of stress on the body and as a confounding factor in the healing and recovery from many acute and chronic conditions.

-Camilla Rombouts is a nurse specialising in integrative medicine who will be overseeing some of the treatments, such as IV and laser therapies, as well as helping with enquiries and nutritional advice.
+Jac Simpson and Camilla Rombouts are our nurses who will be overseeing some of the treatments, such as IV, laser therapies and HBOT, as well as helping with enquiries and nutritional advice.

 Joy Breayley (DipPsych.,DipRad., NZPsS, ISNR, BSNZ(Pres))

 Joy is a biofeedback and neurotherapy practitioner, with a background in radiography, social work, counselling and psychology.
 Neurotherapy can involve a number of modalities including Biofeedback, Neurofeedback, QEEG Assessment (brain map) andTranscranial direct current stimulation.

 She has developed her special interest in the field of psychophysiologyand neurotherapy rehabilitation through her work and study overseas and in New Zealand.
 Sheworks with a range of psychophysiological and health related conditions and she has a long history of involvement with the Biofeedback Society of NZ and in bringing Internationally Certified Biofeedback and EEG trainers to NZ.

 The goals of neurotherapy are stabilization and enhancement of physiological functioning, cognitive processes and energy levels.
 This can be useful for: improved sleep, reductions in depression and anxiety, greater focus and memory, improved academic performance, improved business performance, improved sporting performance, reduction in pain conditions, improved fibromyalgia, increased energy levels, improvement of chronic fatigue, increased activity or creativity.